ruuda/rcl/ideas/types03.md

 bindings at runtime.
 In this light, my planned initial approach that felt like an ad-hoc hack has some more solid theory behind it, now I am more confident about it.

+Although the dynamic approach considers the following fine:

+    let y: List[String] = [];
+    let x: List[Int] = y;
+    x

+and probably that should be a type error.
+But it's a good start.